Yesterday, When I Was Mad: Critical reception

 Dave Jennings of Melody Maker named "Yesterday, When I Was Mad" as one of the magazine's "singles of the week", calling it a "magnificent piece of bitchery" with "glorious lyrics".
 He remarked, "Pet Shop Boys aren't exactly the first band you'd expect to write a brilliant rock 'n' roll on-the-road song; but that's just what they've done here, skewering the sycophants and patronising slimeballs hanging around their tour with malicious delight."
 Alan Jones from Music Week gave the song a score of three out of five, calling it "a bright tongue-in-cheek romp, but its galloping disco style makes few concessions to melody."
 David Quantick from NME said, "My theory is that they are now entering a period of being completely barking mad.
 This single bears it out, with its Noël Coward cover and its Broadway hell version of 'Can You Forgive Her?'."

 Brad Beatnik from the Record Mirror Dance Update noted, "This duo seem to be getting more excited about dance mixes with each single they put out.
 This one, another idiosyncratic and charming pop song, has about eight mixes."
 Another Record Mirror editor, James Hamilton, named it a "hi-NRG galloper" in his weekly dance column.
 Stuart Maconie from Select wrote, "Their flair for a catty joke is generously displayed on 'Yesterday When I Was Mad', where the duo are dissected by a media harpy while mad acid house whips the drama along."
 Jonathan Bernstein from Spin viewed it as "a wry litany of faint praise with which the pair have been damned".
 Sylvia Patterson from Smash Hits gave it a full score of five out of five and named it Best New Single, writing, "All of this we expect, but this one's their campest techno-fevered thunder-stomp with 100% whistleability for ages."

+Retrospectively, Tom Ewing of Freaky Trigger calls it the "joke" track on Very and the most overt example of the album's highly maximalist sound, writing that it "feels like ten different productions layered on each other."
+Ned Raggett, also of Freaky Trigger, groups it among the album's more theatrical tracks, citing its "spotlight's-on-me-chorus", and felt that, "in a weird way", it almost resembles Queen's "I'm Going Slightly Mad" (1991).
+Trouser Press critic Ira Robbins compares the track's musical style to Carter the Unstoppable Sex Machine, citing this as an example of recent musical developments making an impact on Very.
+In 2023, Alexis Petridis of The Guardian ranked "Yesterday, When I Was Mad" as the Pet Shop Boys' 29th best song, calling it the wittiest song ever written about the downside of touring and adding that it is "very funny and very aware of its privileged preposterousness."